populationgenomics/team-docs/first_time_setup.md

 Key to communications at CPG, you should get Slack installed sharpish.
 Garvan staff can install Slack directly from the `Garvan IT Self Service` App, or you can source it from the [Slack download page](https://slack.com/intl/en-au/downloads/mac).
 Once installed, you will want to authenticate using `SSO`, which will route your login through a web browser.

+## Google Authenticator

+For 2-factor logins you will need to install Google Authenticator on a second device (i.e. mobile phone)

 ## Zoom, Chrome

 As with Slack, Garvan staff will find these available through the `self-service` application.
 For non-Garvan or manual installs you can download [Zoom](https://zoom.us/download) and [Chrome](https://www.google.com/intl/en_au/chrome/) download pages should be accessed directly.